Fruits and Vegetables

 To watch countless free videos on how to make green juice at home, simply go to YouTube and type in "Green Juice Recipes"

-2. GREEN SALADS
+2. GREEN SMOOTHIES

 To watch countless free videos on how to make your own healthy salad dressings at home, simply go to YouTube and type in "Raw Vegan Salad Dressing Recipes"